orgua/shepherd-targets/msp430_spi_fram/readme.md

 # MSP430 as SPI-FRAM (non-volatile memory)

-The code in this repository turns an MSP430FR5962 microcontrollers into a general purpose non-volatile memory controlled via SPI.
+The code in this repository turns an MSP430FR59XX microcontrollers into a general purpose non-volatile memory controlled via SPI.

 The MSP430FR59XX series of microcontrollers come with on-board ferroelectric RAM (FRAM).
 In contrast to SRAM, this memory is non-volatile, i.e. it keeps its state without requiring periodic refreshes and without requiring a power supply.
 In contrast to flash memory, which must be erased before being written, FRAM can be treated just like SRAM and writing consumes very little energy.

+NOTE: Makefile & linker are currently configured for the MSP430FR5994 (256 KB FRAM) instead of Riotees original FR5962 (128 KB)

 ## Interface